ami-iit/yarp-openmct/README.md

 ## [How to Run the Visualizer Client](#top)

 The Visualizer Client is a GUI based on the [Open MCT](https://github.com/nasa/openmct) framework, displaying a set of iCub Telemetry data elements which plot the data received from the telemetry server.

 Run a browser on any other machine connected to the same network and open the link `<server-IP-address>:8080`.
+If you run the browser on the same machine as the telemetry server, just open the link `localhost:8080`.

 <p align='center'>
 <img src="images/iCubTelemetryOpenMCTexample.png" width="80%">